jesusrmz19/TodoListApp/README.md

 This App will use local storage and firebase to maintain the tasks and save states.

-You will be able to use local storage to save a local todo list But if you had an access, the todolist could be use on different devices once you log-in
+You will be able to use local storage to save a local todo list.

+If you are logged in, you will be able to see your todo list accross multiple devices.

 ## Updates